 Becoming a better communicator – In addition to gaining a broad understanding of business in general, your communication skills will improve.
 In business, this is a crucial skill that can make or break a career.
 Everything from writing papers; giving speeches and presentations; and executing group projects can help enhance your communication skills.
 This skill will also come in handy when you are negotiating a salary or business deals with your clients.

 Meeting others who share your passion, both young and old – One of the most important skills in today's business world is networking.
 Networking is key to success, and who better to build relationships with than the peers you are getting your MBA with.
 They are also future leaders, so getting solid relationships started in school could make a huge difference on the long run.
 You will be surrounded by many great business minds; minds you could someday work with.

 Learning to work as part of a team – Whether you decide to start your own business or work alone, you will not be working on your own all the time; you may find yourself working as part of a team.
 Businesses almost always operate in group settings.
 Learning to work with a team is a valuable life lesson in today’s workplace.

 Compensating for limited experience – This is specifically for the younger potential MBA candidates.
 Lots of people climb the ladder in their 20’s, only to hit a ceiling much earlier than desired.
-Companies typically value experience, and when given the choice between two candidates, they will choose the older, more experienced one.
+Companies typically value experience and when given the choice between two candidates, they will choose the older and more experienced one.
 If your company is hesitant to move you up without years of experience, an MBA is a great way to convince them otherwise.
-Experience is important, but adding an MBA to your resume is a great way to prove your worth to any company.
-Sometimes the letters behind your name make a big difference to how far you go.
+Experience is important, but adding an MBA to your resume is an alternative way to prove your worth to any company.

 MBA: The Big Picture